shawnclovie/cocos2dx-LuaProxy/README.md

 LuaProxy for cocos2d-x, include CocosBuilder support for lua, and other cocos2d-extension support for lua, and easy to use function.

 ##Change Log#
+2013-3-28 Fix for support cocos2d-x 2.1.1.
 2013-3-22 Bug fix: LuaTableView is "null" userdata in lua.
 Add LuaCallFuncInterval for call lua function every frame in duration seconds.
 2013-3-19 Change main include file name to luaopen_LuaProxy.h - All function useful for lua will be add, not only CC_Extension.

 ##Step 1 Add LuaProxy files to your project#